 At the grocery store, this plan will cost you roughly $45.
 In other words, you will be paying $7.50 per meal.
 This is assuming that you are purchasing the same, if not similar, items.

-It’s clear that shopping at the grocery store is the most cost effective option.
+No, HelloFresh is not cheaper than shopping at the grocery store.
 So, if your priority is to save money, you may decide that grocery shopping is preferable to meal kits.
-If saving money is not your main goal, however, and you instead place higher value on things like ease of meal planning and convenience, then you may want to consider meal kits as an option.
+However, grocery store food prices are consistently rising in the US and Canada.
+We expect that the price difference between grocery stores and meal kits will slowly shrink, with meal kits becoming more affordable over time.
+Additionally, meal kit delivery services place higher value on things like ease of meal planning and convenience, so if that’s important to you, you may want to consider meal kits as an option.

 Level of convenience